Table of Contents

 How does offline capability affect battery usage?

-When designed properly, offline features can improve efficiency by reducing the need for constant server calls.
-However, poorly managed local storage or aggressive background sync can drain the battery.
+When properly designed, offline features can improve efficiency by reducing the need for constant server calls.
+However, poorly managed local storage or aggressive background syncing can drain the battery.
 Optimization is key.

 Can offline apps still collect analytics data?

 Yes.
-Data can be stored locally and sent to analytics platforms once the device is back online.
+Data can be stored locally and sent to analytics platforms when the device is back online.
 This ensures you don’t miss insights from offline usage periods.

 How do I decide which features should work offline?

 Focus on the core user journey.
-Prioritize functions that users rely on frequently, like viewing data, inputting forms, or using media.
-Optional or advanced features can be kept online only.
+Prioritize functions users rely on frequently, such as viewing data, inputting forms, or using media.
+Keep optional or advanced features online only.

 Will adding offline functionality increase development time?